ionic-team/ionic-docs/docs/vue/your-first-app.md

 </ion-tab-button>
 ```

-That’s just the start of all the cool things we can do with Ionic.
-Up next, implementing camera taking functionality on the web, then building for iOS and Android.
+The cool things we can do with Ionic don't end there.
+The next step is to include camera capabilities on the web, after which iOS and Android versions will be developed.